theupdateframework/taps/tap8.md

 removing delegations of a project often uses the project role's key which is delegated to.
-This project role gives persons with access to it elevated privileges, and needs intervention from a higher level of delegations if it needs to be rotated or revoked.
+This project role gives persons with access to it elevated privileges, and needs intervention from a higher level of delegations if it needs to be rotated.

 With TAP 8, the delegation can be assigned to a role (that contains a set of keys and a threshold value).
 Developers could then collectively sign